MaYingHu/MaYingHu.github.io/README.md

         CALL signal_dot(phase);
         INCREMENT phase;

-    ELSE IF symbol IS "-":
+    ELSE IF symbol IS dash:

       // get next symbol if current one is complete
       IF phase > length(dash_signal):